psavelis/psavelis/README.md

 ## Experience

-I have worked in different industries including insurance, finance, loyalty and entertainment where I have experienced collaborating in cross-functional teams to deliver realiable software.
+I have worked in different industries including insurance, finance, loyalty and entertainment where I have experienced collaborating in cross-functional teams to deliver reliable software.

 ## Community Projects
 Currently, I try to contribute in community initiatives through: